YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 I’m not filthy and perhaps not as stinky as I used to be, but there are days when I’m as grumpy as hell – especially since I’m older.

-It goes to prove no matter the kind of work you do, it can still take a lot out of you.
+It goes to prove that no matter what kind of work you do, it can still take a lot out of you.

 Flesch-Kincaid Readability Test